tomwattsca/plotseo-public/README.md

 Hacked together by [Pablo Rosales](http://github.com/pablorosales) on my free time.

+**Note**: Most of the tools in this project will be implemented as small Streamlit tools at [Streamlit Tools](https://github.com/PabloRosales/streamlit-seo-apps), if you have trouble setting up this project, I recommend that one.
+Even if it might not be as powerful.

 ## Requirements

 For all features to work you'll need these APIs: